MUSIC LESSONS OVERVIEW

 Private lessons ensure that students get an opportunity to move at their own pace and not feel that they’re either: (a) getting left behind or (b) getting bored because the other students are moving too slowly.
 Private lesson students get more individual attention and feedback during their lessons, and the lesson plans are more easily customized according to their particular interests and musical tastes because they alone take the class.

-We have found that for younger children (4-8 years old – sometimes up to 10 years), it is important that they receive parental support and involvement in the first year or two.
+We have found that for younger children (4-8 years old – sometimes up to 10 years), it is important that they receive parental support and involvement in the first year.
 This is usually crucial for a child beginner to have success playing a new instrument.
 This means sitting with the child at home and helping them practice, or at least getting them started with practice at home and checking back to help if and when they get stuck.
-Because of the technical nature of playing an instrument, young children are usually unable to effectively practice by themselves without help in the beginning.
 Even parents with no musical background can help their child practice by sitting in on a lesson to get familiar with materials, or they can observe the tail end of a lesson.
+All of our instructors provide continuous feedback to parents, ensuring success and progress every week.

 Make Up Lessons